kevin-chalmers/set08103/lectures/lecture01/README.md

 2. **Operations** is the management of systems where software runs.
 Software does not exist on a developers machine, but integrates with existing systems and on platforms managed by the business.
 3. **Quality Assurance** is where testing typically resides, although software quality is a bigger area than just testing.
 Ensuring *production* quality software is the key for a DevOps team.

 DevOps is not just about tools and techniques - *DevOps is also a cultural idea in an organisation*.
-It requires parts of the organisation traditionally seen as adverserial to work together in a trusting environment.
+It requires parts of the organisation traditionally seen as adversarial to work together in a trusting environment.

 DevOps has five goals (taken from [Wikipedia](https://en.wikipedia.org/wiki/DevOps)):